-If you've been injured or had your vehicle damaged in any kind of traffic accident in Tennessee, if you've been injured or had your vehicle damaged, there are a few state laws that could have a big impact on any car accident claim you decide to make, including:
+If you've been injured or had your vehicle damaged in any kind of traffic accident in Tennessee, there are a few state laws that could have a big impact on any car accident claim you decide to make, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.